 Credit card fraud can have a devastating impact on both your finances and your credit rating.
-The Chicago credit card fraud lawyers at Markoff Leinberger can protect your rights and help you undo the damage caused by these deceptive practices.
+The Chicago credit card fraud lawyers at Markoff Leinberger can protect your rights and help you undo the damage caused by deceptive practices or inaccurate credit reporting.

 Many credit card companies resort to fraudulent and deceptive practices in an attempt to boost profits.
 Unfortunately, unsuspecting consumers become victims of these unethical practices every day.
 This constitutes credit card fraud, and it is important that the companies who commit these actions be held accountable in court.

 This page will provide you with some basic information about credit card fraud, but it cannot advise you about your specific case.
 The best way to learn about your rights and options is to speak with our credit card fraud attorneys in person.

 Please call 1-877-905-5161 today to schedule your free consultation.

 Credit Card Fraud Tactics

 Credit card companies employ a variety of schemes in order to defraud their customers out of large sums of money.
 Some of the most common tactics used include:

 - Hidden fees – Excessive fees for cash advances, balance transfers, and other cash transactions are often buried in the fine print of card member agreements.

 - Late fees – Many states prohibit credit card companies from charging late fees.
 To bypass these laws, many companies will establish their headquarters in states that have more relaxed laws.
 If you are charged a late fee in a state that does not allow this practice, you may be able to file a claim against the credit card company.

 - Masked APRs – Many credit card companies lure new customers with low introductory APRs, but often these are only short-term rates that mask a higher regular APR.